manishji123/activiti-rest-spring-boot/README.md

 # activiti-rest-spring-boot
-activiti-rest integration with spring-boot.

-This is the integration of activiti-rest with spring boot and it has couple of activiti-rest test.
+This project is the simple integration of activiti-rest with spring boot.

 Please check the com.manish.activiti.ActivitiRestTest class under src/test/java folder.